 Lago Atitlan is a volcanic crater lake in the Guatemalan Highlands.
 The area is drenched in a hippie and backpacker vibe.
 Those who come here and have time to spare will probably stay a long time.
 The speed of living isn’t very high and this is the perfect place to escape the rat race.
 Surrounded by dozens of rural villages and guesthouses, Lake Atitlan has something for every budget.
+If you don’t feel like traveling by yourself, you can always join a tour to visit the Lake.
+On my first visit to Guatemala, I joined this awesome tour that has an authentic homestay in one of the villages of Atitlan.

 Transportation and accommodation